deckerst/Android-TiffBitmapFactory/README.md

+# Forked from https://github.com/Beyka/Android-TiffBitmapFactory on 20201113 with these changes:
+- removed Bintray configuration
+- removed noisy logs
+- removed code to convert files
+- removed code to access file by path (use file descriptor instead)
+- made compatible with JitPack (build results at https://jitpack.io/com/github/deckerst/Android-TiffBitmapFactory/<commit>/build.log)
+- use CMake
+- upgraded Gradle, AGT, target SDK
+- upgraded libtiff to 4.2.0 (with jpeg support)

 # Android-TiffBitmapFactory
 TiffBitmapFactory is an Android library that allows opening and saving images in *.tif format (See [Wikipedia](https://en.wikipedia.org/wiki/Tagged_Image_File_Format)) on Android devices.